narinzar/python-project-template/ReadME.md

 ### 2. Running the Setup

-The repository includes a cross-platform script that automates the process of setting up your virtual environment, upgrading pip, and installing dependencies (using uv for ultra-fast installation).
+The repository includes a cross-platform script that automates the process of setting up your project with UV.

 #### For Windows (PowerShell)